by Gaia U Core Team Member and MSc Candidate, Jennifer English Morgan

 Finding the White Tiger and balancing the energies of the Dragon and the Phoenix requires an exploration of the edges and transitions between their dance and flight.
 The White Tiger arises after much inward reflection.
 The following illustration represents my experimentation with this edge pushing.

 I’ve expanded on the idea of Micelle and Joel Levey’s <http://www.wisdomatwork.com/> learning zone model to incorporate the energies of too much and too little.
 In the center, there’s a space of sanctuary, peace, and comfort.
-The terrain is well known, and the skills needed to thrive are honed.
+The terrain is well known, and we hone the skills needed to thrive.

-Out from the center exists a space of learning, where expansion and contraction occur.
-This is when we step outside of our comfort to gain a new skill, solve a problem, face a challenge, and critique or expand our thinking.
-As we engage in life we often move from this central place of order out into challenges, complications and in some instances pure chaos.
-Challenges can simply be areas of skill that are unfamiliar to us, or they can be complexities in society.
+Out from the center exists an area of learning, where expansion and contraction occur.
+In this space, we step outside of our comfort to gain a new skill, solve a problem, face a challenge, and critique or expand our thinking.
+As we engage in life, we often move from this central place of order out into difficulties, complications and in some instances pure chaos.
+Problems can merely be areas of skill that are unfamiliar to us, or they can be complexities in society.
 Someone who doesn’t know how to cook, who is preparing dinner for twenty people will be moving out of their comfort zone.
 How they handle the situation will determine if the experience becomes a learning or stress.
 The more time they spend in the learning zone, refining the process of learning, the more likely the person will incorporate the lesson.
 Returning to the center of comfort is restorative and necessary.
 The center is a place to integrate and embody learnings into wisdom and intuition.

 We need analysis to understand and respond to systemic problems, and to deconstruct our internalized oppression by reprogramming our situational response patterns.
 We also need intuitive presence, because ultimately that is where our brain is thriving in the moment, and responding to emergence.
 Understanding this increases our capacity to refine the art of balancing form and flow.

-We need this dynamic to receive or release what is emerging.
-This is similar to Aikido.
+We need this dynamic to receive or release what is emerging, similarly to Aikido.
 The word Aikido means “the way of unifying (with) life energy” or as “the way of harmonious spirit.”
 We move with the emergent energy towards an optimal evolution.
 An emergent designer witnesses and interacts with the unexpected, while creatively moving towards and along a pathway of self-actualization and the manifestation of intentions.

 Emergent Design Principles

-Gaia U Masters Degree Candidate, Laura Kaestele and I have been experimenting with applying Emergent Design since 2015.
+Gaia U. Masters Associate Laura Kaestel and I have been experimenting with applying Emergent Design since 2015.
 Through our collaboration, we have observed a growing list of twelve principles that guide the process of balancing form and flow and can be used by a designer.
 The undercurrent of these principles is related to cultivating a harmonious mindspace for making decisions and design interventions.
-Points of intervention are specific places in a system or mindscape where a targeted action can effectively interrupt the functioning and open the way to change.
+Points of intervention are specific places in a system or mindscape where a targeted action can efficiently interrupt the functioning and open the way to change.
 The principles are patterns of engagement with holistic properties in consideration of process.
 It is essential to accept the concept of emergence during the use of these principles, finding value and opportunity in what arises, and feeding that back into the process, rather than attaching to the path or an outcome.